Gynecomastia is when the male breast is larger than usual, usually caused by an estrogen and testosterone hormone imbalance.

 Fortunately, seromas can be drained with a needle at the doctor’s office.

 Statistics indicate that up to 70% of men will have gynecomastia to some degree during their lives.
 This condition can be embarrassing, and many men may become depressed or anxious and suffer lowered self-esteem.
+Gynecomastia surgery can help.

 Most patients who have male breast reduction surgery are pleased with the results.
-So, talk to your plastic surgeon about gynecomastia today.
+So, talk to your plastic surgeon about gynecomastia surgery today.

 Request a Houston Gynecomastia Consultation